petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-azure-repository.md

 1. Provide a name and an expiration date for this token.

-1. Configure the access token to have the following permissions:
+1. Configure the access token to have the following permission:

-   - ****:
+   - **Code**: Read

 ## Connecting Azure to Your Jenkins Service